-Bill joined the predecessor to FlowStone Partners in 2018.
+Bill is a Senior Associate with FlowStone Partners.
 Prior to FlowStone, he worked at Adams Street Partners as a Private Equity Associate, focused on secondary transactions.
 Bill was involved in all aspects of Adams Street's secondary private equity activities, including financial modeling, business due diligence, industry review, document negotiation, and portfolio management.
 Prior to Adams Street, Bill was a member of Northwestern Mutual's private investments team, which provides debt and equity co-investments for private equity sponsor-backed portfolio companies.
 His primary responsibilities included structuring, underwriting, and monitoring investments across a variety of industries and asset classes.
 Bill graduated from the University of Wisconsin-Madison with a degree in Finance, Investment and Banking, and was a member and three-time captain of the Wisconsin varsity tennis team.